Active Duty Military Education Online

 Our online course schedule has a variety of courses from which to choose.
 Whether you’re looking to obtain a degree, knowledge of a new subject or just trying to learn more about the world, Colorado Mountain College can help you meet your goals.
 Link below to see a complete list of degrees and certificates available for online study.

-Active duty military and veterans, including their spouses/dependents, are eligible for a substantial tuition discount at Colorado Mountain College.
+Active duty military and veterans, including their spouses/dependents (dependents under 23-years-of-age), are eligible for a substantial tuition discount at Colorado Mountain College.
 Regardless of your residency status (in-state vs. out-of-state) you will pay only the in-district tuition rate:

 - $57 per credit (100-200 level)